Quinoa for breakfast is a great way to get in your whole grains to start the day and is a nice change from the typical bowl of oatmeal

 It's pretty similar to oatmeal, but it's not oatmeal.
 And while I do get tired of things, I like a breakfast routine, so this is perrrrrfect.

 Milk helps boost the protein content and add extra flavor.
 I use 2% since you will be heating it and don't want it to break down {like skim milk sometimes does}.
-Warming cinnamon, a touch of salt {to enhance the sweet flavor}, some vanilla extract, and a little bit of maple syrup morphs this hearty grain or lunchtime staple into a breakfast-worthy meal.
+Warming cinnamon, a touch of salt {to enhance the sweet flavor}, some vanilla extract, and a little bit of maple syrup morph this hearty grain or lunchtime staple into a breakfast-worthy meal.

-I like to sprinkle with a few chopped nuts and/or berries.
+I like to sprinkle it with a few chopped nuts and/or berries.
 I also drizzle a tiny bit of extra maple syrup on top just for good measure {about 1 teaspoon extra per serving} but that's just a personal preference.

 This is really adaptable to your taste, so use honey instead of maple syrup, coconut milk instead of regular milk, almonds instead of peanuts, anything goes here.
 Enjoy!